ORGANIZED KITCHEN DRAWERS: THE REVEAL

 The content of this one drawer was a whole lot of clutter.
 It’s truly amazing what adds up after years of not paying attention.

-Finally, my linens are housed in the bottom drawer, and I keep a few, less-used extras in the basement storage.
+Finally, my linens are housed in the bottom drawer.

 I had a tone of extras in here that haven’t been used in a long time, so out they came, and in the donation pile, they’ve gone.